I-2-7-30.Proffer Procedures

 The ALJ will address any comments on the proffered evidence in the rationale of the written decision.
 If the claimant objects to the proffered evidence, the ALJ will make a formal ruling, either in the decision or by separate order.
 If the ALJ addresses an objection in a separate order, the ALJ must provide the claimant and appointed representative, if any, with a copy of the order.
 The ALJ will also add the order to the record.

-Proffer Through the FO
+3. Proffer Through the FO

 In unusual circumstances, such as when evidence may be detrimental to a claimant's health and the claimant is unrepresented, or when the claimant would be required to travel a significant distance to the HO but lives near an FO, the ALJ may determine it is best to proffer the evidence through the FO.
-In this situation, the ALJ will send a letter to the claimant advising him or her of the procedure.
+In this situation, the ALJ will send a letter to the claimant advising them of the procedure.
 See HALLEX I-2-7-93 for a sample letter.
 The letter will advise the claimant of the following:

 • The right to examine and comment on the evidence;